w3f/polkadot-spec/README.md

 #### Algorithms

-To define an algorithm, use the same syntax as for definitions, but with the placeholder `-algo-num-`:
+To define an algorithm, use the same syntax as for definitions but with the placeholder `-algo-num-`:
 ```md
 ###### Algorithm -algo-num- Aggregate-Key {#algo-aggregate-key}
 ```